New park along Myakka River opens

 The new park is situated between Deer Prairie Creek Preserve and River Road along Tamiami Trail.
 The park features a canoe and kayak launch, a restroom facility and a few picnic tables.

-The park is named after Florida Sen. Bob Johnson who helped write legislation to protect the Myakka River.
+The park is named after the late Florida Sen. Bob Johnson who helped write legislation to protect the Myakka River.

 The project began in 2009 when the county acquired the land, according Nicole Rissler, director of Sarasota County Parks and Recreation.